 TYPE OF BIKE

-A ship-shape mountain bike is essential for the remoteness and terrain; e-bikes are permitted.
+A ship-shape mountain bike is essential for the remoteness and terrain; e-bikes are permitted, although there’s nowhere to charge between St Arnaud and Hanmer Springs.
 Riders should ideally have basic mechanical skills and carry a tool kit.

 St Arnaud is in the Upper Wairau Valley, 85km from Nelson or 131km from Picton (via Blenheim).
 Hanmer Springs is 134km north of Christchurch.
 Bus services are available to and from both destinations.